SlickVPN’s landing page certainly lives up to the term “slick.”

 SlickVPN offers OpenVPN, which is all a VPN really needs.
 However, on macOS and iOS, it supports another protocol that it just calls “IPsec.”

 The problem is that IPsec isn’t a VPN protocol.
 It’s an encryption algorithm that gets paired with VPN protocols, usually (but not always) L2TP and IKEv2.
 “IPsec” by itself doesn’t give us enough information to determine if the protocol can be trusted.
 It’s important not to confuse or misdirect users with your security options.

 We’re big fans of new, envelope-pushing protocols, like ExpressVPN’s Lightway.
 But if a VPN has developed a new protocol of its own, we’d rather know that straight out.
 With Lightway, NordLynx, and the others, we know exactly what they are and where they came from.

 4. Unfriendly interface

 Compounding all its other problems, SlickVPN’s user interface is oddly designed and difficult to use.
-When compared to our favorite UIs, like CyberGhost and Zenmate, it just doesn’t hold up.
+When compared to our favorite UIs, like CyberGhost, it just doesn’t hold up.

 The list in that screenshot is the only way to choose between server locations.
 There’s no search bar, and the map tab is non-interactive.
 The only way to find a server is to scroll manually through the list — which, by default, is bafflingly organized in reverse alphabetical order by the names of cities.
 You can change this with an arrow that’s barely visible.